legal resources necessary to hold negligent facilities accountable.

 The resident’s weight was down from “157 pounds, three months ago and down from 160 pounds six months ago.
 A dietary note dated February 12, 2016, documented [the resident’s] weight down 13% in ninety days and down 14% in 180 days.”

 The state surveyors interviewed the facility Director of Nursing and asked: “whether the MDS assessment for [the resident] should have been coded for weight loss.”
 The Director replied, “yes, confirming the MDS was not coded for weight loss.”

 If your loved one has suffered injury or harm while residing at Quince Nursing and Rehabilitation Center, call the Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 law offices now.
-Our law firm fights aggressively on behalf of Shelby County victims of mistreatment living in long-term facilities including nursing homes in Memphis.
+Our network of attorneys fights aggressively on behalf of Shelby County victims of mistreatment living in long-term facilities including nursing homes in Memphis.

 Our skilled attorneys can file and successfully resolve your nursing home abuse or mistreatment case to hold those who caused your loved one harm financially accountable.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a monetary recovery claim.
 We can start working on your claim for compensation today and take legal action to ensure your rights are protected.

 We accept every nursing home neglect case, wrongful death lawsuit, personal injury claim for compensation through a contingency fee agreement.
 This arrangement postpones the need to pay for our legal services until after our legal team has resolved your claim for compensation through a jury trial award or negotiated settlement out of court.
 Let our team begin working on your case today to ensure you receive adequate compensation.
 All information you share with our law offices will remain confidential.Sources: